AJFaraday/smiff_music/docs/help/help.md

 ### list

-You can find the names of all drums with this command:
+Example:

 <pre>
 list drums
 </pre>

+You can find the names of all drums with this command.

 The result is a lot like the list above: